-The current minimum wage in Manitoba is $11.95 per hour.
+The hourly minimum wage in Manitoba increased to $13.50 from $11.95 on October 1, 2022.
 Manitoba’s minimum wage increases on October 1 every year based on the province’s Consumer Price Index.

 What is minimum wage?